byunw/byunw.github.io/multivariable-calculus.md

 \end{aligned}
 $$

 We have a function here.
 What kind of function is this?
+This function is an injective function.
+Is this function also a surjective function?
+This function is also a surjective function.
+By definition, This function is a bijective function.

 ## What is the formal definition of finite limit?